 This page shows and provides access to detail regarding the highest cycling climbs in Europe.
 Europe's 10 Highest Climbs by Bike are featured on this page.
 Scroll down to access the Top 10 Highest European Bike Climbs "Table.".
 These bicycling climbs can be viewed on their individual PJAMM ClImb Pages by clicking on the links to those pages from the map, chart or photo of the climb.
 The 10 highest cycling climbs in Europe are, in order of finish altitude, 1.
 Pico de Veleta, 2.
-Col des Gentianes, 3.
-Rettenbachferner, 4.
-Mount Etna, 5.
-Cime de la Bonette - Jausiers, 6.
-Passo dello Stelvio (Bormio), 7.
-Passo dello Stelvio (Prato Allo Stelvio), 8.
-Passo Stelvio via Umbrail, 9.
-Colle dell'Agnello - Italy, and 10.
-Cime de la Bonette - St. Etienne
+Pico Veleta - Granada, 3.
+Col des Gentianes, 4.
+Kaunertaler Gletscherstrasse, 5.
+Rettenbachferner, 6.
+Mount Etna, 7.
+Cime de la Bonette - Jausiers, 8.
+Passo dello Stelvio (Bormio), 9.
+Passo dello Stelvio (Prato Allo Stelvio), and 10.
+Kauntertal Gletscher

-Pico Veleta, Spain, is the highest road in Europe
+Pico Veleta, Spain, the highest road in Europe.

 THE NUMBER SEVEN MOST DIFFICULT CLIMB IN THE WORLD.
 It is not often that we are blessed to climb “The” of anything, whether it be the “hardest,” the “longest,” the “steepest,” or, in this case the “highest.”
 Yet we can honestly claim that Pico is a “The” climb: The highest paved road in all of Europe -- now that’s saying something!
 And it’s not just high, it’s H A R D!